NASA-AMMOS/3DTilesRendererJS/README.md

 setLatLonToYUp( lat: Number, lon: Number ): void;
 ```

-Rotates and positions the local transformation of the tile group object so the surface of the globe ellipsoid at the specified latitude and longitude faces Y+, X+ points north, and Z+ points east.
+Rotates and positions the local transformation of the tile group object so the surface of the globe ellipsoid at the specified latitude and longitude faces Y+, X+ points north, and Z+ points east and is centered at 0, 0, 0.

 ## CesiumIonTilesRenderer